 Metric NameMetric TypeUnitDescription

-layer.sync.hookstimingmillisecondsDuration of the time spent across the various hooks that are registered to perform various operations on sync
+layer.sync.hookstimingmillisecondsDuration spent across the hooks registered for sync operations

 layer.sync.totaltimingmillisecondsTotal duration of the sync operation

-These metrics track the duration of Instant sync.
-For operations that fail, Document Engine emits layer.sync.total only.
+These metrics track Instant sync.
+For failed operations, Document Engine emits only layer.sync.total.

 TagDescription